 WHY WE LOVE IT: When Miami Beach-based chef Jamie DeRosa announced he was bringing his New England-focused seafood spot to Fort Myers, anyone who was crabby from the news that the French Connection had closed was uplifted by the idea of a sophisticated (yet casual) dining experience filling the vacated River District space.
 DeRosa is now anchored to the neighborhood.
-He has closed his Miami restaurant to relocate here and is opening an on-trend new bar in June, Downtown Social House, with his business partners, that’s a brisk walk from Izzy’s and the Caloosahatchee.
+He has closed his South Beach restaurant to relocate here, where he's now just a brisk walk from the Caloosahatchee.

 IDEAL MEAL: Who doesn’t want to feel like they’re steps away from Nantucket Sound, with a pick-and-choose raw bar menu in one hand (a tasty primer on Massachusetts waters) and a lobster roll (one of the best in the country per Zagat) in the other.
 Hungry for more?
 Beantown favorites like chowder and steamers are also there; plus a great sampling of the Chesapeake (crab cakes, baby, Maryland-style) as well as local staples like snapper snatched from the Gulf and a clever hogfish Reuben.

 VIBE: We’re hooked on the pretty mosaic tiling that greets you as you walk in and the sea of driftwood-esque flooring beyond.
 Curl up in a quiet table after a long work day or slide onto a stool at the lengthy marble-capped bar to start a night of fun, sipping on one of the proprietary cocktails or craft brews from Narragansett and other towns with breweries lining the North Atlantic.